alexanderwlee/alexanderwlee.github.io/index.md

 I am an incoming **software engineer** at [Microsoft](https://www.microsoft.com/) and will be joining the company in the Fall of 2022.
-I am also a recent graduate from [Amherst College](https://www.amherst.edu/) with a Bachelor of Arts in [computer science](https://www.amherst.edu/academiclife/departments/computer_science) and [mathematics](https://www.amherst.edu/academiclife/departments/mathematics-statistics).
+I am also a recent graduate of [Amherst College](https://www.amherst.edu/) with a Bachelor of Arts in [computer science](https://www.amherst.edu/academiclife/departments/computer_science) and [mathematics](https://www.amherst.edu/academiclife/departments/mathematics-statistics).